This pecan meringue pie is like two desserts in one! Classic pecan pie is baked in a flaky pie crust and topped with homemade meringue. Yum.

 I love a good pecan pie.
 But, sometimes I get bored with eating the same desserts during the holidays.
-That is when I whipped up this recipe.
-Old fashioned pecan pie is made with a meringue top.
-If you have not tried my version, you will want to add it to the menu.
+That's why I whipped up this new recipe.
+Old fashioned pecan pie has an added layer of fluffy meringue baked on top.

 How To Make A Pecan Meringue Pie

 I used a homemade crust that is so buttery, light and flaky.
 It pairs nicely with the pecan pie filling and meringue.